- Sofitel Chicago Magnificent Mile

 09:20 PANEL: Change and flux in global wholesaling

-– What does the SPR/Essendant merger mean for independent resellers, Big Box players,
+– What does the Staples/Essendant acquisition mean for independent resellers, Big Box players, and manufacturers?

-– How will the SPR/Essendant merger affect other industry stakeholders (dealer groups,
+– How will the Staples/Essendant deal affect other industry stakeholders (dealer groups,

 service providers and software companies)?